Overview: File Transfer Protocols for Businesses

 2. HTTP (Hypertext Transfer Protocol)

-Like FTP, HTTP is a widely used protocol.
+Like FTP, HTTP file transfer is a widely used protocol for business file transfers.
 It's easy to implement, especially for person-to-server and person-to-person file transfers (read Exploring Use Cases for Managed File Transfer for reference).
 Users only need a Web browser like Chrome, Firefox, Internet Explorer, or Safari, and they'll be ready to go.
 No installation needed on the client side.

 HTTP is also less prone to firewall issues (unlike FTP).
 However, like FTP, HTTP by itself is inherently insecure and incapable of meeting regulatory compliance or securing data.
 Use HTTP if (lack of) security is not an issue for you.